-GWD collected 72 bacteria samples among three wells (untreated).
-Total Coliform was detected in 3 samples.
 GWD collected 168 bacteria samples among 12 distribution system locations and the finished water.
-Of these, only two locations showed positive hits for Total Coliform.
-Per MassDEP requirements, GWD issued a Public Notice to inform residents and businesses of the town.
-In both cases, follow-up samples came back negative.
-The first case required rechlorination of interior piping at the new Penn Brook School following six months of limited water use during the final stages of construction.
-The second case was at building on Farm Lane that had very little water usage in the month prior to sampling.
-These events underscore the need to follow a basic practice recommended by the USEPA.
+There was No Detection of Coliform or E.coli in any of the finished water or distribution system samples during CY2016.
+As always, GWD advises all users to follow a basic practice recommended by the USEPA.
 While they are referring specifically to reducing lead at the tap, this approach is important for all water quality parameters.
 USEPA's recommendation, described here for lead, is simple and effective: